MrBigoudi/PetitCCompiler/HOWTO.md

 ## How to use the compiler

-To use the compiler, just give it a valid `PetitC` file as input and it will generate an `.as` file corresponding to the assembly code generated.
+To use the compiler, just give it a valid `PetitC` file as input and it will generate an `.s` file corresponding to the assembly code generated.

 ```sh
 $ ./petitc <inputFile>.c